brandon-rhodes/python-patterns/gang-of-four/index.rst

    </div>

 It can be hard to remember,
-but Object Oriented programming was all the rage back in the roaring 1990s.
+but object oriented programming was all the rage back in the roaring 1990s.
 Instead of talking about the power of first-class functions and general-purpose data structures, many programmers were festooning their code